 “Yes,” I said.

 She was wearing a flowered shirt tied at the waist, with a white bathing suit under it.
-I realized she also had a big orange towel folded under her arm.
-I’d never seen her in a bathing suit before.
+She had a canvas bag slung on her shoulder with an orange towel bulging out of it, and I realized I’d never seen her in a bathing suit before.

 “Do you mind me coming by?” she said.